KSImperial/Detection-and-pose-estimation-of-unseen-objects/README.md

 The detection sample output for both the full and reduced BOP T-Less test set masks are provided in `MASKS`.

 The following provided script can be used the re-annotate existing segmentations to an arbitrary object subset.
+In case of varying reference frame for objects which are to be approximated by other / general objects this script is to be embedded in the evaluation section.
 By setting `makeGTruth=True` ground truth masks can be created.
 ```
 python reAnnotate.py
 ```